google-research/text-to-text-transfer-transformer/README.md

 ## Organization

-T5 is organized into 3 core packages plus configurations for reproducing experiments from the paper:
+T5 is organized into 3 core packages plus configurations for reproducing experiments from the [paper][paper]:

 #### t5.data